Reading from network

 main();

-Run this example using following command:
+Run this example using the following command:

 npx ts-node 1-get-account-state.ts